cosmos72/hyperluminal-mem/README.md

     practice.
     The speed difference is largely due to the need to make hardware transactions compatible with software ones.
+- designed for safety: it can be used on untrusted and possibly malicious data, as for example serialized packets or files received from the internet.
 - fairly portable file format, independent from the Lisp implementation.
   File format only depends on endianity (small or big endian) and on user's choice between 32 and 64 bit formats.